user340/basepkg/README.md

 The basepkg project is unofficial experimental stage of [NetBSD syspkg project](https://wiki.netbsd.org/projects/project/syspkgs/).

 This software is unstable.
 It may destroy your system.
+And we may make a large changes to the repository without previous notice.
 We recommend that use chroot environment or virtual machine for testing generated packages.

-Please contact to Yuuki Enomoto <uki@e-yuuki.org> for bug-report, question, discussion, patche donation and others.
+Please contact to Yuuki Enomoto <uki@e-yuuki.org> to bug-report, question, discussion, patche donation and others.
 Or you can use GitHub issues and pull-requests for these things.

 <!-- vim-markdown-toc GFM -->